BMW 7 Series saloon review

 Depending on its expected use, the 7 Series can be specified with a standard or long wheelbase to boost passenger space, along with either a bench rear seat or two-seat 'lounge' setup.
 The latter brings the full VIP experience, with individual seats that are heated, cooled and reclining either side of a centre console.

-For a car that doesn’t sell in huge numbers, there's a wide range of engines, spanning from a plug-in hybrid model to diesels, and even a flagship V12 petrol.
-Every 7 Series is quick and supremely comfortable, but the range-topping petrols are ferociously powerful for a large saloon, giving the BMW a sportier edge than the Mercedes S-Class.
+For a car that doesn’t sell in huge numbers, there's a wide range of engines, spanning from a plug-in hybrid model to diesels, and even a flagship V8 petrol.
+Every 7 Series is quick and supremely comfortable, but the range-topping petrols are also powerful for a large saloon, and the BMW has a sportier edge than the Mercedes S-Class.